-$^{^2}$ JUSTICE SOTOMAYOR's dissent argues that Wisconsin waived the argument that we now adopt, but the dissent paints a misleading picture of both the proceedings below and the ground for our decision.
+2JUSTICE SOTOMAYOR's dissent argues that Wisconsin waived the argument that we now adopt, but the dissent paints a misleading picture of both the proceedings below and the ground for our decision.

-First, as to the proceedings below, the dissent contends that the sole question certified to the Wisconsin Supreme Court was "whether the warrantless blood draw of an unconscious motorist pursuant to Wisconsin's implied consent law, where no exigent circumstances exist or have been argued, violates the Fourth Amendment."
-Post, at 3 (quoting App.
+First, as to the proceedings below, the dissent contends that the sole question certified to the Wisconsin Supreme Court was "'whether the warrantless blood draw of an unconscious motorist pursuant to Wisconsin's implied consent law, where no exigent circumstances exist or have been argued, violates the Fourth Amendment.'"
+Post, at 863 (quoting App.
 61).
-That is indeed how the intermediate appellate court understood the issue in the case, but the State Supreme Court took a broader view, as was its right.
+That is indeed how the intermediate appellate court understood the issue ception bears on the category of cases encompassed by the question on which we granted certiorari-those involving unconscious drivers.3 In those cases, the need for a blood in the case, but the State Supreme Court took a broader view, as was its right.
 It regarded the appeal as presenting two questions, one of which was "whether a warrantless blood draw from an unconscious person pursuant to Wis.
-Stat. §343.305(3)(b) violates the Fourth Amendment."
+Stat. § 343.305(3)(b) violates the Fourth Amendment."
 See 383 Wis.
-2d 192, 202-203, 914 N. W. 2d 151,155-156 (2018).
+2d 192, 202-203, 914 N. W. 2d 151, 155-156 (2018).
 This broad question easily encompasses the rationale that we adopt today.